-(Plan survey questions 9b, 10, 11 and 12)
+Police Support / Coverage: (Plan survey questions 9b, 10, 11 and 12)

-EPC has already had serious concerns on police coverage in geographical terms.
-Thames Valley Police (TVP) based on Hungerford covers the Enborne Parish area.
-EPC had already identified this concern, as we are really part of Newbury.
-We may not live in Newbury but, for reasons of geography, all of us have social, public service connections and wider things based on Newbury - not Hungerford.
-For that reason EPC has engaged with the South West Newbury Policing Community Forum (CF) - previously known as a Neighbourhood Action Group - for the last 5 years.
-There is no CF available to us based on the TVP Hungerford / Kintbury policing coverage.

-EPC has already sent TVP and the Police and Crime Commissioner (PCC), in February 2018, a formal statement seeking a shift of policing coverage for Enborne to Newbury.
-We already know that most emergency police responses come to our residents from Newbury anyway in practice.
-This is a key issue for our Parish Plan as we are seeking a direct CF / NAG engagement - with also providing positive / better support to TVP.
+Only 20% of residents feel there is sufficient EPC has already had serious concerns on

+police coverage (15% to the west and 22% to police coverage in geographical terms.
+Thames

+the east).
+Combining the "no" response with Valley Police (TVP) based on Hungerford

+"no opinion" gives a disappointing 80% (85% covers the Enborne Parish area.
+EPC had

+to the west and 78% to the east) of residents. already identified this concern, as we are

+really part of Newbury.
+We may not live in

+Newbury but, for reasons of geography. all of

+us have social, public service connections and

+wider things based on Newbury - not

+Hungerford.
+For that reason EPC has engaged

+with the South West Newbury Policing

+Community Forum (CF) - previously known as

+a Neighbourhood Action Group - for the last 5

+years.
+There is no CF available to us based on

+the TVP Hungerford / Kintbury policing

+coverage.

+EPC has already sent TVP and the Police and

+Crime Commissioner (PCC), in February 2018,

+a formal statement seeking a shift of policing

+coverage for Enborne to Newbury.
+We already

+know that most emergency police responses

+come to our residents from Newbury anyway

+in practice.
+This is a key issue for our Parish

+Plan as we are seeking a direct CF / NAG

+engagement - with also providing positive /

+better support to TVP.

+Actions: